gerbsec/gerbsec.github.io/_posts/2022-11-21-htb-ctf-@-usf.md

                   <p class="card-text">4</p>
 ```

-- bingo! i got a secret, this must be the dev secret aka kid 1 i can try and see if that works by editing it in jwt.io
+- bingo! i got a secret, this must be the dev secret aka kid 1 since that is the secret that i read. i can try and see if that works by editing it in jwt.io

 ![](assets/images/htb-ctf-usf-maddog-jwt.png)